aldelaro5/Bug-Fables-Internal-Docs/docs/SetText/Individual commands/Line.md

 ## Remarks

-This command functions slightly differently than the regular LF processing in [Dialogue mode](../Dialogue%20mode.md) mode when the language is set to `Japanese`.
+This command functions slightly differently than the regular LF processing in [Dialogue mode](../Dialogue%20mode.md) when the language is set to `Japanese`.
 When an LF gets processed in Japanese, it acts like this command with `linespacing` set to 1.25.
 In other cases, it behaves like syntax (1).

 In [Regular Letter Rendering](../Letter%20Rendering%20Methods/Regular%20Letter%20Rendering.md), this command is accumulated for the [Backtracking](../Related%20Systems/Backtracking.md) system.